eric-himburg/amazon_vine_analysis/README.md

 ![an AWS RDS instance transferred data to pgAdmin](screenshots/vine_review1.png)

 ## Results
 The results of book reviews analysis can be seen in the table below.
-From a dataset containing
+The initial dataset contained 1,048,575 reviews.
+In order to ensure quality reviews, only reviews from individuals who had performed 20 or more overall reviews were considered.
+From this smaller set of reviewers, only those who 50% of readers found helpful were used.
+This left 403,809 book reviews left for the analysis.
+From this subset of reviews it was determined that:
+* Of the 403,809 high quality reviews, only 2 were Vine reviews while 403,807 were non-Vine reviews.
+* One of the Vine reviews was five-star, while 242,889 of the non-Vine reviews were five-star.
+* The percentage of Vine reviews that were five-star was 50%, while it was 60% for non-Vine reviewers.

 ![vine and non-vine reviews for books are compared](screenshots/vine_review3.png)